data-integrations/example-directive/README.md

 ### Deploying Plugin

-There are multiple ways the custom directive can be deployed to CDAP.
+There are multiple ways in which the custom directive can be deployed to CDAP.
 The two popular ways are through using CDAP CLI (command line interface) and CDAP UI.

 #### CDAP CLI

-In order to deploy the directive through CLI.
-Start the CDAP CLI and use the `load artifact` command to load the plugin artifact into CDAP.
+In order to deploy the directive through CLI, start the CDAP CLI and use the `load artifact` command to load the plugin artifact into CDAP.

 ```
 $ $CDAP_HOME/bin/cdap cli